HannesOberreiter/bScale/README.md

 Small Arduino project for a DIY beehive scale, with SIM900 for connection to webservice.
 This project is made to work with the webapplication **[app.btree.at](https://www.btree.at/app)**, an online database for beekeeper but you can use any webservice you want.

-# New improved build from Piotr from Poland
+## New improved build from Piotr from Poland

+Update: 2021-01-29, Piotr did again an update.
+His setup and code now includes a thermal compensation for drift of weight scale due to shift of temperature, see open issue for more details [issues/7#issue-796765492](https://github.com/HannesOberreiter/bScale/issues/7#issue-796765492) and new ino file: [piotr_SHTC3.ino](arduino/piotr_SHTC3.ino).

 ***Please see following markdown with description of a improved build version for the beescale:
 [Piotr BeeScale](PiotrBeeScale.md).***